shpetimselaci/codenotary-fullstack-challenge/README.md

 You'll find documentation in url `http://localhost:7070/docs` with all the router endpoints documented and readily to be tested

+## Environment variables

+You have an example of .env file at [.env.example](./.env.example) in this dir.

+You can copy that fully, though for one field it is neccesary you copy the token you can get at [immudb vault](https://vault.immudb.io/).

 ## Running tests

 After running `docker compose up`, run `docker ps` and find the id of the container that is running the Node.js, and ssh to it using: